Archaeological looting in Iraq: Early history

-Failure to protect under Ba'athist Iraq
+Protection of museums under Ba'athist Iraq

 Upon becoming president in 1979, Saddam Hussein treasured his national heritage immensely and acted to defend these sites and the artifacts within them.
 He believed that the past of Iraq was important to his national campaign and his regime actually doubled the national budget for archaeology and heritage creating museums and protecting sites all over Iraq.
-It wasn't until his Ba'ath Party was under pressure in the 1990s that looting become a large problem once again for Iraq.
+Some artifacts, briefly shown to the public in 1989, were even relocated by his regime, allegedly to ensure their safety.
+It was reported that they were moved to the vaults of the Central Bank of Iraq.
+It was not until his Ba'ath Party was under pressure in the 1990s that looting became a large problem once again for Iraq.
 By 2000 looting had become so rampant that the workers of the sites were even looting their own workplaces.
 With the fall of Saddam's government in 2003, archaeological sites were left completely open and looting became an even greater problem.
 Some sites, such as Ur and Nippur, were officially protected by US and Coalition forces.

 Before the start of the Iraq War, the US government created a post-war plan for Iraq.
 According to Lawrence Rothfield, former director of the Cultural Policy Center at the University of Chicago and associate professor of English and comparative literature, this looting of the National Museum of Iraq and of hundreds of archaeological sites around the country was not prevented.
 At the time of war planning it was Secretary of Defense Donald Rumsfeld who decided on a fast invasion with fewer troops, resulting in inadequate protection of buildings and cultural sites.